Iuliana-Raluca/Python-Project/README.md

 ## Overview

-Python-Project is a comprehensive Python-based web application framework designed for scalable deployment and robust user management.
+Python-Project is a Python-based web application framework designed for scalable deployment and user management.
 It integrates microservices for mathematical computations, secure authentication, and detailed logging, all within a containerized environment.

 **Why Python-Project?**